luiztucillo/docker-php-apps/README.md

 Use este https://kifarunix.com/how-to-create-self-signed-ssl-certificate-with-mkcert-on-ubuntu-18-04/ para criar e confiar em um certificado auto-assinado.

 ## HELPERS
-There are some helper scripts in ./helpers.
+There are some helper files in ./helpers.
 These scripts uses .env vars.
 - ./helpers/magento2
   - download.sh: download magento from composer to /var/www/html from container;
   - install.sh: install magento using brazilian config and some pre-defined options.
 Need to have used download.sh or manually downloaded magento 2;
+- ./helpers/magento
+  - install-n98.sh: install n98-magerun and make runnable ate any lpace only with "n98" command
+- ./helpers/wordpress
+  - install-wp-phpcs-standard.sh: installs wordpress PHPCS standard and put it into phpcs config
+  - install-wpcli.sh: installs wpcli and make it runnabble at any place with "wp" command
+- ./helpers/phpunit
+  - PHP Unit phar's for inclusion in IDE to make it auto complete

+## BASE IMAGES
+_base_images_ folder contain PHP base images that are pushed to dockerhub and used to create containers.